Yusarina/Rinas-ChilourVR-Prop-Pen/README.md

 ![alt text](https://i.imgur.com/X1rLAj4.png)
 ![alt text](https://i.imgur.com/HbcZiFf.png)

-Reguarding License:
+License:

-You are free to use the pen in anyway you want, the pen models are made by me, so feel free to use them as you see fit.
-Just give me credit if anyone asks.
+All my assets unless otherwise stated fall under the Creative Commons Attribution 4.0 International (CC BY 4.0) License which means you can use my assets in anyway you want as long as you give me credit!
+See the full license here: https://creativecommons.org/licenses/by/4.0/